Jrod7938/Jrod7938/README.md

-# Jrod7938 - United States Marine Corp Veteran | Computer Science Student | RuneLite Plugin Developer
+# Jrod7938

 [![GitHub Badge](https://img.shields.io/github/followers/Jrod7938?label=Follow&style=social)](https://github.com/Jrod7938)

 ## About Me

 Hello there! 👋 I am Jancarlos Rodriguez, known as Jrod7938 on GitHub.
-I am a United States Marine Corp Veteran and currently pursuing a Bachelor's degree in Computer Science.
-My passion for technology and coding has led me to explore various programming languages and projects.
+I am a passionate programmer with a keen interest in technology and coding.
+Currently, I am pursuing a Bachelor's degree in Computer Science and working on building RuneLite Plugins to enhance the gaming experience for users.

 ## Interests